 - Route C: For Licensed products (Product Certification Systems)

-Each of these routes involve three major steps: Issuing of Product Certificate 1 for Unregistered Status), Product Certificate 2 for Registered Status or Product Certificate 3 for Licensed Status.
+Each of these routes involves three major steps: Issuing of Product Certificate 1 for Unregistered Status), Product Certificate 2 for Registered Status or Product Certificate 3 for Licensed Status.
 Then followed by Test Report, and Certificate of Conformity (CoC) to be issued by the IAF after successful test report and satisfactory good verification.
 All SONCAP registration and Certificate activation can be done in their portal here.

 There are fees to be paid for different certificates.
 They include: